gitter-badger/ecs/README.md

 [![gitter](https://img.shields.io/gitter/room/leopotam/ecs.svg)](https://gitter.im/leopotam/ecs)
 [![license](https://img.shields.io/github/license/Leopotam/ecs.svg)](https://github.com/Leopotam/ecs/blob/develop/LICENSE)
-# Another one Entity Component System framework
+# LeoECS - Another one Entity Component System framework
 Performance and zero memory allocation / no gc pressure / small size, no dependencies on any game engine - main goals of this project.

-> Tested on unity 2017.4 (not dependent on it) and contains assembly definition for compiling to separate assembly file for performance reason.
+> Tested on unity 2018.1 (not dependent on it) and contains assembly definition for compiling to separate assembly file for performance reason.

 # Main parts of ecs